In parting shot, Trump administration accuses China of 'genocide' against Uighurs | Law-Order

 "I believe this genocide is ongoing, and that we are witnessing the systematic attempt to destroy Uighurs by the Chinese party-state," Pompeo said in a statement.
 China has been widely condemned for its complexes in Xinjiang, which it describes as "vocational training centers" to stamp out extremism.
 It denies accusations of abuse.

-"I think we're very much in agreement," Blinken said.
-"The forcing of men, women and children into concentration camps; trying to, in effect, re-educate them to be adherents to the ideology of the Chinese Communist Party, all of that speaks to an effort to commit genocide."
-Asked how he would respond in his first 30 days as secretary of state, he replied:

-"I think we should be looking at making sure that we are not importing products that are made with forced labor from Xinjiang... we need to make sure that we're also not exporting technologies and tools that could be used to further their repression.
-That’s one place to start."
-China's embassy in Washington did not immediately respond to a request for comment, but last week it rejected as "lies" a congressional report that said "crimes against humanity - and possibly genocide - are occurring" in Xinjiang.
+He said the United States should not be importing any products made with forced labor from Xinjiang, adding: "We need to make sure that we're also not exporting technologies and tools that could be used to further their repression."
+China's embassy in Washington said in a statement: "The so-called 'genocide' in Xinjiang is simply a lie.
+It is a farce used to discredit China."
+It rejected the U.S. declaration as a "gross interference in China's internal affairs."

 U.S.-China ties plummeted to their lowest level in decades during Republican President Donald Trump's administration, and the genocide declaration will ensure an especially difficult start to the Biden administration's relationship with Beijing.
-Daniel Russel, a Biden campaign adviser and a top Asia official under Trump's predecessor, Democratic President Barack Obama, called Pompeo's last-minute move "the height of cynicism" and an attempt to lay "a malicious political booby trap" for Biden, who takes the oath of office on Wednesday.

-Some critics have questioned Trump's commitment to the issue after his former national security adviser, John Bolton, accused him of backing China's construction of the Xinjiang camps.
 ACCOUNTABILITY

 The U.S. decision does not automatically trigger any penalties, but means countries will have to think hard about allowing companies to do business with Xinjiang, a leading global supplier of cotton.
 Last week, Washington imposed a ban on all cotton and tomato products from Xinjiang.
 In his statement, Pompeo called "on all appropriate multilateral and relevant juridical bodies, to join the United States in our effort to promote accountability for those responsible for these atrocities."